Ja1zinh0/Snake-GameV2/README.md

 # Snake-GameV2

 **Recreating my snake game using the correct library to fix some bugs.**
-**The main goal now is to use this game to apply reinforced learning to teach an AI how to play the game autonomously.**
+**The main goal now is to use this game and apply reinforced learning to teach an AI how to play the game autonomously.**

 ## How to Play